lailaalbalkhi/test/README.md

 # Welcome!

-This repository is a test run example of how to use Github and git.
+This repository is a test example of how to use Github and git.

 This is where most of the instructions on how to use your application are stored and documented.